 **This article can also go for a “man” in the relationship.
 Most men don’t want to instantly be put in the pussy category and don’t file false, bull-shit filled, order of protections.
 But for me that wasn’t the case!
 I lived with a full-blown pussy for over 20 years and that was the thanks I got for helping him build the life he wanted to live.
 All I wanted to do was leave him and the miserable relationship I had let myself live in with him all those years.
 I wanted NOTHING but my dog and some of my belongings.
 But he had high hopes of stealing EVERYTHING I had from me with help from Sevier County, TN and advice he took from his boyfriend.
 He set me up by calling the police, to start a paper trail, then two days later (on labor day weekend when he knew the judges would be gone for the weekend) he had me served with an order of protection forcing me from my home with nowhere to go.
-Click to see the full order of protection that was served on me and my story.
 Life turned out very well for me and I know this isn’t true for many people, especially men, who are treated by an ex this way.
 Actually, if I would have done things my way I’d pretty much be fucked right now.
 I’ll explain more of this at a later time – it’s a good one – even I can’t believe how perfect things turned out.
 I wish everyone, men & women, who have a vindictive order of protection served on them would fight back!
 Make your story public – the order of protection is already public record.
 I have noticed more women than men are the one’s who will fight bull-shit filled restraining orders.
 Stop sitting back and letting this happen.
 More people are aware of what is going on now than ever before with these order of protections and restraining orders!

 Orders of Protection are critical to the safety of many.
 Some people claim that they are simply pieces of paper that mean nothing.
 Detractors point to horrible stories where people are abused or murdered despite having an order in place.